criblio/appscope/website/src/pages/docs/cli-reference.md

 ```
       --add string            Add an entry to the global filter
+      --arg string            Argument to the command to be added to the filter
   -a, --authtoken string      Set AuthToken for Cribl
   -b, --backtrace             Enable backtrace file generation when an application crashes.
   -d, --coredump              Enable core dump file generation when an application crashes.